 *On special occasions these two services may be combined into one joint service bringing the church’s congregations together for a special time of worship.
 Please see the notice sheets available in church, by email on request and on the ‘Media and links’ page for details.
 Changed times are usually posted on the church’s Facebook page.

 Baptism is the practice of the Methodist Church to welcome your child or yourself into the family of the Church.
 It is a simple ceremony that usually takes place within a main act of worship so that the baptismal family feel part of the whole church.
 The service is friendly, welcoming and accessible to all.
 We do this because God already loves every child; baptism is the affirmation of this.
-As Lisa, our minister, says, ‘As a parent myself I really valued having my children welcomed into a church family that is loving and accepting.’
+As one of our members said, ‘As a parent myself I really valued having my children welcomed into a church family that is loving and accepting.’

 Weddings/renewal of vows

 As a Methodist Church we are registered to perform your wedding ceremony for your special day.
-The worship space is modern, light, airy space with comfortable seating that can accommodate weddings of the most intimate nature but can seat up to around 120 people if necessary.
+Whether you are marrying someone of the same sex as you or someone of the ‘opposite’ sex we’d be delighted to perform your wedding ceremony.
+Our worship space is modern, light, airy space with comfortable seating that can accommodate weddings of the most intimate nature but can seat up to around 120 people if necessary.
 The service, although traditional is welcoming, friendly and personal to your needs.

 The church has a warm, welcoming and spacious hall.
 This can be used for refreshments after your ceremony or as the venue for a full, non-alcoholic wedding breakfast provided by your chosen caterer.
 Rental of the hall would be at an additional charge.